ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 2/W2 - Day 1 - Elastic Load Balancer, ALBs.md

 Rules contain paths

 #### Practice Quiz Question: What are the main components of the ALB?
 A _load balancer_ serves as the single point of contact for clients.
 You add one or more listeners to your load balancer.
 A _listener_ checks for connection requests from clients.
 The rules that you define for a listener determine how the load balancer routes requests to its registered targets.
 Each _target group_ routes requests to one or more registered targets, such as EC2 instances.

+### When to use application load balancer, real life apps:

+- Ecommerce
+- Multi tenant SaaS